Net Rental Yield = ((Annual Gross Income − Annual Operating Expenses) ÷ Property Value) × 100

 | Excellent | > 9% | Outstanding; verify expense estimates |

 A good net rental yield for a short-term rental is typically 5% to 9%.
-Self-managed properties can achieve 7-10% net yields, while professionally managed ones typically see 4-7%.
-Net yields above 8% are considered strong in most markets.
-Compare net yields within the same market type, as vacation destinations and urban markets have very different cost structures.
+Self-managed properties in cash-flow markets like Nashville can approach 7–9%, while professionally managed properties in expensive coastal cities like San Francisco compress to 1–3%.
+Always compare net yields within the same market type, because vacation destinations and high-cost urban metros have fundamentally different cost structures and home values.

 Calculate net rental yield by subtracting all annual operating expenses from annual gross rental income, then dividing by the property purchase price or market value, and multiplying by 100.
 Operating expenses include property management, cleaning, utilities, insurance, taxes, maintenance, and platform fees.
-Do not include mortgage payments, as net yield measures unlevered property performance.
+Exclude mortgage payments — net yield measures unlevered property performance, not cash flow after debt service.

-Net rental yield accounts for operating expenses, which can consume 40-65% of gross revenue for short-term rentals.
-Two properties with identical gross yields can have dramatically different net yields if one has much higher expenses.
-Net yield reveals the true income return on your investment and is essentially the same as cap rate, making it far more reliable for investment decisions.
+Net rental yield accounts for operating expenses, which consume 40–65% of gross revenue for short-term rentals.
+Two properties with identical gross yields can have dramatically different net yields if one has a higher expense ratio.
+Net yield reveals the true income return and is mathematically equivalent to cap rate, making it far more reliable for comparing investment opportunities.

 Stay ahead of the curve